KennyLowe/AzureStack-Labs/Configure Tools/README.md

     ![image2](./images/image2.png)

 #### Task 2: Install PowerShell
-Azure Resource Manager PowerShell is used to manage Azure Resources using a familliar language.
+Azure Resource Manager PowerShell is used to manage Azure Resources.
 In this step, you'll install PowerShell, and download the Azure Stack tools.

 Open an administrative PowerShell ISE session, and run the following: